Translation of the Final Fantasy IV Documents on Settings Book

 Destroys part of the target's seat of thought so that it cannot speak a word, effectively rendering the target unable to use magic.
 A spell you'll want to use against magic-using monsters.

 Deals the transmission systems an overload of stimuli, impairing judgment.
 The target thus attacks ceaselessly, unable to distinguish friend from foe.

-Can purify the walking undead with divine holy power.
+Purifies the walking undead with divine holy power.
 It is more merciful to recall the luckless undead to God instead of leaving them to burn in hellfire.